 GPCAPT(AAFC) Mark Dorward

-In 2006 Mark completed a Graduate Certificate in Aviation Management from the University of New South Wales.
-Being interested in safety systems, Mark has had experience developing and implementing a safety management system.
-Mark's aviation management experience includes roles as the Head of Training and Checking and Chief Pilot.
+Mark's qualifications include training and checking commercial pilots, and holding approvals as a testing officer, check pilot and Civil Aviation Safety Authority (CASA) delegate.
+In 2006, he completed a Graduate Certificate in Aviation Management from the University of New South Wales; and building on his keen interest in safety systems, he has had experience developing and implementing a safety management system.
+Mark's aviation management experience also includes roles as Head of Training and Checking, and Chief Pilot.

 In 2010, Mark was appointed Managing Director of Hinterland Aviation, a diversified and successful aviation operation which includes low-capacity airline operations, Part 145 Engineering and a Part 42 Airworthiness control office.